neo4j/neo4j-graphrag-python/README.md

 # Run the pipeline on a piece of text
 text = (
-    "The son of Duke Leto Atreides and the Lady Jessica, Paul is the heir of House" "Atreides, an aristocratic family that rules the planet Caladan."
+    "The son of Duke Leto Atreides and the Lady Jessica, Paul is the heir of House " "Atreides, an aristocratic family that rules the planet Caladan."
 )
 asyncio.run(kg_builder.run_async(text=text))